freqtrade/freqtrade/docs/installation.md

     Python3.7 or higher and the corresponding `pip` are assumed to be available.
 The install-script will warn you and stop if that's not the case. `git` is also needed to clone the Freqtrade repository.
     Also, python headers (`python<yourversion>-dev` / `python<yourversion>-devel`) must be available for the installation to complete successfully.

+!!!
+Warning "Up-to-date clock"
+    The clock on the system running the bot must be accurate, synchronized to a NTP server frequently enough to avoid problems with communication to the exchanges.

-#### Download Git repository
+#### Freqtrade repository

-Freqtrade is an open source cryptocurrency trading bot, whose code is hosted on `github.com`.
+Freqtrade is an open source cryptocurrency trading bot, whose code is hosted on `github.com`

 ```bash
 # Download `develop` branch of freqtrade repository